remnrem/luna-doc/docs/faq.md

 Luna was primarily developed by Shaun Purcell, with input from a number of colleagues:

-- Shyamal Agarwal for work on automating the build distribution -- and onging work on the to-be-released web-based NSRR Automated Pipeline (NAP) built around Luna
+- Senthil Pananivelu for maintaining distributions and work on Moonlight & Moonbeam
 - Nataliia Kozhemiako for input into multiple EEG analytic components and the revised artifact detection workflows
+- Shyamal Agarwal for work on automating the build distribution and NSRR's Automated Pipeline (NAP) built around Luna
+- Michael Rueschman for input on Moonlight & Moonbeam
 - Alexander Kent for testing and feedback
 - Susan Redline and her team developing the [National Sleep Research Resource](http://sleepdata.org)
 - Dennis Dean for sharing his original SpectralTrainFig code-base